 Yes, just because your phone is suspended doesn’t mean that you can use the phone for other things.
 First, you can still connect your device to reliable Wi-Fi.
 After that, you can consider the following tricks to start making calls on your suspended phones:

-Keep in mind that for these apps, you need to be connected to Wi-Fi.
-Currently, WhatsApp is one of the most popular messaging platforms across the world, so it’s a good option to choose if you want to send texts and make calls around the world.
+Remember that for these apps, you need to be connected to Wi-Fi.
+Currently, WhatsApp is one of the most popular messaging platforms worldwide, so it’s a good option to choose if you want to send texts and make calls around the world.

-Like WhatsApp, you can also text or call your friends via the Facebook messenger app.
+Like WhatsApp, you can also text or call your friends via Facebook messenger.
 All you need is to connect to a reliable Wi-Fi and connect to the app.
 Other apps that let you call are Discord, Google Voice, Slack, JusTalk.
 You can find other options in this post.

 Some video call options are Google Duo, Facetime (iPhone only), Zoom, Google Duo, Viber, Skype, Facebook messenger.